- Exceptional support

 Astonishingly comfy right away

 This pillow-like hiker comes with zero break-in.
 What more could we ask for?
 From the box to the 20-mile hike - YES.
 Instant comfort, thank you.

 We found that this shoe is great for hikes who have wider feet - not just in the toebox, but throughout.
 Because of this, we had to wear somewhat thicker socks, but we were not bothered by that.
 Even better, merino socks + winter hikes, perfect combo for these hikers.

 We did have some issues with the laces.
 The tubular design makes them untie often.
 If only they were flat.
 So, a double knot it is.

 The Merrell Moab 3 Waterproof knows no wear and tear

 These are just as durable as they look!
 After numerous test hikes we failed to put a dent in them.

 We felt totally triumphant after finishing our hike with completely dry feet.
 Waterproofing on these hikers work wonderfully.

 But it might not be ideal in warm conditions

 As is true in most waterproof shoes, including GTX-engineered ones, the third-generation Moab Waterproof can get somewhat stuffy in warm conditions.
-It's "a bit too warm for my feet," says an experienced hiker.
+You've been warned.
+Beware of hot weather.